-- A list of up to 10 most important publications indicating where you have been a principal contributor or a co-author, indicating your contribution for each in a couple of lines.
+- A list of your 10 most important publications indicating where you have been a principal contributor or a co-author.

 - Three letters of recommendation.
 Recommendation letters should be recent (not more than 1 year old, although they may refer to previous work).

 - You will only receive a link to request your three reference letters confidentially once you have fully submitted your application.
 Therefore we recommend that you allocate sufficient time to complete this step before the publication closing date.

 - Our online application system only allows for alphanumeric values.
-If you submit an attachment that may provide you with a greater freedom of expression.
+An attachment may provide you with a greater freedom of expression.

 Eligibility and closing date:

-Diversity has been an integral part of CERN's mission since its foundation and is an established value of the Organization.
 Employing a diverse and international workforce is a CERN core value and central to our success.
-Preference will be given to applicants from Member States and Associate Member States (http://cern.ch/jobs/content/member-states).
+Preference will be given to applicants from all Member States and Associate Member States (http://cern.ch/jobs/content/member-states).

-This vacancy will be filled as soon as possible, and applications should normally reach us no later than 31.03.2019.
+This vacancy will be filled as soon as possible and applications should normally reach us no later than 31.05.2019.